ASKiere/kittykat/README.md

-## kittykat
+## What is Kittykat?
-An open-source Linux terminal tool that prints a cat to the screen!
+Kittykat is an open-source Linux terminal tool that prints a cat to the screen when you need it.